nora-marie-95/nora-marie-95.github.io/index.md

 Tools: Python and Jupyter, Libraries: Pandas, Numpy, Matplotlib, Seaborn, Scipy

-Procedures: Data wrangling, Combining data, Deriving new variables, Grouping data and aggregating variables
+Procedures: Data wrangling, combining data, deriving new variables, grouping data and aggregating variables

 Findings:
 The weekday where the most orders are placed is Saturday.